 Many communications went out via text, as well as letters, informational leaflets both via post and online publications.
-DA Languages provided translation for the COVID19 safety materials used across the UK and within local practices to support their communication to non-English-speaking patients.
+DA Languages provided translation for the COVID-19 safety materials used across the UK and within local practices.
+These help to support their communication to non-English-speaking patients.

 DA Languages’ telephone interpreting became a staple addition to helplines for both the NHS and charities as more calls coming in, included calls from non-English speakers.
-We have fully automated clients Telephone interpreting and on-boarded an entire NHS trust onto our Telephone Interpreting system within the hour in order to help accommodate the increasing number of calls.
-With an average connection time of 20 seconds, non-English callers don’t have to wait long in order to be listened to and understood, therefore speeding up their treatment and support.
+We have fully automated clients telephone interpreting.
+We have on-boarded entire NHS trusts onto our telephone interpreting system within the hour in order to help accommodate the increasing number of calls.
+With an average connection time of 20 seconds, non-English callers don’t have to wait long in order to be listened to and understood.
+Overall, their their treatment and support is sped up.

-Furthermore, as many appointments moved to phone and remote, Telephone interpreting became of common use within councils and GP practices as they could talk to clients and carry out full sessions efficiently and cost-effectively.
+Furthermore, as many appointments moved to phone and remote, telephone interpreting became of common use within councils and GP practices as they could talk to clients and carry out full sessions efficiently and cost-effectively.

-Moreover, our video interpreting solution allowed many of our clients to access even the rarest of languages at the drop of a hat without having to worry about getting an interpreter to a physical location.
-Video interpreting also adds another level of comfort for non-English and Deaf patients as they are reassured what they are saying is being heard.
+Moreover, our video interpreting solution allowed many of our clients to access even the rarest of languages.
+These languages are accessed at instantaneously without the worry of getting an interpreter to a physical location.
+Video interpreting also adds another level of comfort for non-English and Deaf patients.
+They are reassured that everything they are saying is being heard.

 Furthermore, the simple act of talking to someone who understands your language can help provide much-needed support for patients.
 This is especially the case when sensitive topics are being discussed.